cq1314/LotusRoots/README.md

  In order to find Japan-related events, a page is to be created with a list of American states.
 Upon selection of a state you are navigated to a page where event listings can be posted for that location.
 A survey may also be included where users can submit events to the owner to be posted.

+## Fixes for Future Development

+The following lists points that may need to be fixed or reviewed by the client:

+### 1. Finalizing wording of webpages
+ Due to a delay in communication, the text on the webpages cannot be finalized.
+As of now, the text is taken from the original website on WordPress, however, since the functionality of the website is different, a different wording may be better suited.

+ ### 2. Finalizing images on webpages
+  While the current images featured on the website is from the client's stock assets folder and from royalty-free image websites, the client needs to approve of any and all images used, and that it fits the theme/appearance of the company.
+The time limit did not allow for approval before the semester ended.